Last updated: 05 November 2023 & medically reviewed by Hailey Shafir

 What is crack lung?

 Most forms of illicit drugs will be made using a range of chemicals and substances by drug dealers and manufacturers.
-What goes into street drugs varies greatly, affecting the purity, price, and risk.
-Our guide on what goes into crack will offer more details on how crack is made and what with.
+What goes into street drugs varies greatly, affecting purity, price, and risk.
+The exact process of how crack is made can also vary, with drug dealers often using new techniques and chemicals to reduce cost and increase potency.

 What does crack look, smell, and taste like?

 Can be difficult to identify what substance a person is abusing just by the smell and look of it.
-Our guide on what crack smells, looks, and tastes like can help you spot the warning signs of crack abuse.
+Crack has a unique look, smell, and taste that makes it easily distinguishable from other street drugs.